Electa-Git/StochasticPowerModels.jl/README.md

 Stochastic (Optimal) Power Flow.
 It is designed to enable inclusion of uncertainty in Steady-State Power Network Optimization.

+Note that development is ongoing, and changes can be breaking without notice.
+We plan to register the package once we feel comfortable with the state of the implementation.

 ## Core Problem Specification

 - Stochastic Optimal Power Flow (sOPF)